MrR0807/Notes/The-Kubernetes-Book/The-Kubernetes-Book.md

 Every Kubernetes cluster has an internal DNS service that is vital to operations.
 The cluster’s DNS service has a static IP address that is **hard-coded into every Pod on the cluster**, meaning all containers and Pods know how to find it.
 Every new service is automatically registered with the cluster’s DNS.

+## Pods

+Term **Pod** comes from a *pod of whales*.
+As the Docker logo is a whale, it makes sense that we call a group of containers a Pod. **Kubernetes Pod is a construct for running one or more containers.** If you’re running multiple containers in a Pod, **they all share the same Pod environment.** This includes things like the IPC namespace, shared memory, volumes, network stack and more.

+**Pod is only considered ready for service when all of its containers are up and running.**

+# 4: Working with Pods